fadikatrina/thesis/README.md

 ## Algorithms Configuration Settings
 ### ShortMode
 		algo_config={
              "pick_strategy": 2,                                // How to choose a car (from those that do not have any trips and have enough charge)
                                                                 // 0            random
                                                                 // 1            most charge
                                                                 // 2            least charge
-			                                                // 3            balance the charges in the stations }
+                                                                // 3            balance the charges in the stations "dont_take_into_account_future_cars_and_charge" :   // True Or False
+		}
 ### LongMode
 		algo_config={
 			"pick_strategy": 2,                                 // same as ShortMode
+		    "dont_take_into_account_future_cars_and_charge" :   // same as ShortMode
 		}
 ### Genetic
 		algo_config={
 			"pick_strategy": 2,                                 // same as ShortMode
+	        "dont_take_into_account_future_cars_and_charge" :   // same as ShortMode
 			"genetic_eval_strategy": 1,                         // 1    count number of trips assigned
 			                                                    // 2    count only legal number of trips assigned
 			                                                    // 3    total duration of trips assigned
 			                                                    // 4    total duration of legal trips assigned
-			                                                // 5    try to maintain the balance of the network

-			                                                 of legal trips assigned
+			                                                    // 5    try to maintain the balance of the network of legal trips assigned

 			"genetic_should_assign_strategy": 1,            // 1    time based strategy for checking if should use genetic again (uses genetic_assign_every_x_seconds)
 			                                                // 2    number of trips strategy for checking if should use genetic again (uses genetic_assign_every_x_trips)